UFUG2601-CPP-Programming/Lab/lab01/README.md

 ## Our Goal in Lab 01

-1. Learn to declare variables of different data types
+1. Learn to declare variables of different data types.
-2. Learn to output variables of different data types
+2. Learn to output variables of different data types.
-3. Learn and understand the ASCII table
-4. Learn the limits of different data types
+3. Learn the limits of different data types.

 ## Some illustrative Questions in the Lecture and Lab Session